Ulf Landegren – Advanced detection in genomics, proteomics and clinical medicine

 • Proximity assays area being adapted for highly specific and sensitive detection of plasma proteins with a view towards early detection of malignant disease.

-• The new, effective techniques for molecular analysis motivate establishing extensive biobanks with consecutive samples, collected from very large numbers of individuals, to ensure that samples are available at various intervals before a disease becomes manifest in a person.
-We therefore establish a technique whereby individuals can collect blood samples themselves by pricking a finger, and where the samples are separated into cell and plasma fractions for preservation in the dried state.
+• • The new, effective techniques for molecular analysis and the dynamic nature of many biomarkers together motivate establishing extensive biobanks with multiple consecutive samples collected from very large numbers of individuals, to ensure that samples are available at various intervals before a disease has become manifest in a person.
+We therefore establish a technique whereby individuals can collect blood samples themselves by pricking a finger, immediately separated into cell and plasma fractions for preservation in the dried state.

 FOLLOW UPPSALA UNIVERSITY ON